 You’re a writer.
 You’re smart.

-So creating new locations as new scenes is one way to think ahead.
+So, creating new locations as new scenes is one way to think ahead.
 And being as detailed as possible within those scenes is another.
+If you’re unsure how to format a montage that moves between multiple scenes, studying examples like this one can help you balance storytelling with production needs.

 Let's take an example.
-If we examine a multiple location montage from The Royal Tenenbaums, we can see a considerable difference between the scene layout on the page and what we see on screen.
+If we examine a multiple-location montage in script format from one of the best Wes Anderson movies, The Royal Tenenbaums, we can see a considerable difference between the scene layout on the page and what we see on screen.

 Let’s watch how the montage plays out on screen: